fbraem/kwai/backend/docs/index.md

 [![coverage](./tests/coverage/coverage.svg)](./tests/coverage/index.html)

-kwai API is the backend for the kwai sports club management system.
+This is the backend for the kwai sports club management system.
+This system contains a [JSON:API](https://jsonapi.org/) REST API, a CLI and an event bus.

-All server side code is written with Python using [FastAPI](https://fastapi.tiangolo.com/) as web framework.
+All server side code is written with Python using [FastAPI](https://fastapi.tiangolo.com/) for the REST API and [Typer](https://typer.tiangolo.com/) for the CLI.
+Currently, the event bus is custom code.

 ## Install